John Adams Cameron: Early life and education

 John Adams Cameron was born in Mecklenberg County, Virginia in 1788.
 His mother, Anne Owen Nash, was Abner Nash's niece, while his father, John Cameron, was an influential Episcopalian minister in Virginia.

 In 1796, Cameron and his older brother, Duncan Cameron, moved to North Carolina.
-The younger Cameron attended the University of North Carolina, Chapel Hill, earning his A.B. degree in 1806 and his master's degree three years later.
+The younger Cameron attended the University of North Carolina at Chapel Hill, earning his A.B. degree in 1806 and his master's degree three years later.
 After studying law and practicing in Fayetteville, he was elected to represent Fayetteville the North Carolina House of Commons in 1810, 1811, 1812, and 1820.
 While he ran for a seat in the United States House of Representatives in 1813 as a Federalist, he lost in the ensuing election to John Culpepper, also a Federalist.

 Cameron fought for the United States in the War of 1812, and was promoted to the rank of major.
 Along with David B. Gillespie, he led a regiment of the first infantry brigade of the North Carolina militia.
 During the war, he developed a friendship with major general Andrew Jackson, who would eventually become the seventh President of the United States.